reox/parosol_example/README.md

 Using the tool `h5dump`, you can inspect existing data.
 A description of the dataformat is available in the [userguide](https://github.com/reox/parosol-tu-wien/blob/master/doc/userguide.mkd#file-format).

-Additionally to the there mentioned fields, a `/Parameters` group is required!
+Depending on the version you use, a `/Parameters` group is required (it is never used though).
 The `Makefile` adds it before passing the data to ParOSol, but you can also add it already beforehand.